MPC Newport Raglan Barracks

 T: 0330 111 3939

-He then moved on to a Private Security industry and worked for four years as a close protection officer on a number of private and government contracts in hostile environments.
+Justin then made a career change into the Private Security industry and worked for a number of years as a Close Protection Officer and Operations Manager on a number of private and government contracts in hostile environments.

 As part of the world’s elite forces Dan has operated in extreme environments, including a deployment to Afghanistan in 2006/2007 where he was involved in conducting vital missions, in the effort to bring security to the region and help to stabilise the country’s future.